Fish & Wildlife Management Program

 Some examples of recent or current areas of study are: various land impact studies concerning deer, elk, pronghorn, bison, and other species of wild ungulates; population studies of deer, bighorn sheep, and other species; inter-specific relationships between deer and other wild and domestic ungulates; effects of climate upon the population ecology of large mammals; ecology and habitat management of waterfowl; raptor (bald eagle, osprey, ferruginous hawk) habitat studies; bird population studies in relation to land use changes; inter-specific competition between carnivores; ecology of warm- and cold-water fisheries; and management of whirling disease.

-Contact people about the Fish and Wildlife Management Program.
+Fish and Wildlife Management faculty

 The Ecology Department is involved in an initiative to fund a Trout and Coldwater Fisheries chair as a part of MSU's What It Takes capital campaign.
 This chair will strengthen the department's opportunities for fisheries students to learn about trout conservation and to participate in important research in Montana's coldwater fisheries.